chasoman/redhat-quarkus-demo/README.md

 Now create an app from the image stream:

-> oc new-app --image-stream <<Replace the image stream name in here>> --name getting-started
+> oc new-app --image-stream {Replace the image stream name in here} --name getting-started

 Finally create a route to expose the app to the world: